Michigan State, OSU ranked ahead of Michigan in ESPN's latest 'Way-too-early' top 25

 Contact Tony Garcia at apgarcia@freepress.com.
 Follow him on twitter at @realtonygarcia.

-This article originally appeared on Detroit Free Press: Michigan is behind MSU, OSU in ESPN's preseason football rankings.
+This article originally appeared on Detroit Free Press: Michigan trails MSU, Ohio State in ESPN's preseason football rankings.